Erste Group Q2 profit down 84% as pandemic takes toll

-VIENNA, July 31 (Reuters) - Austrian lender Erste Group ERST.VI on Friday reported an 84% drop in second-quarter profit as it felt the effects of the coronavirus restrictions on its business and confirmed that it expects profit to be down significantly in the full year too.
+VIENNA, July 31 (Reuters) - Lender Erste Group ERST.VI on Friday reported an 84% drop in second-quarter profit as it felt the effects of the coronavirus restrictions but said it hoped to have now made provisions for the bulk of the expected negative effects this year.

-Net profit reached 58.5 million euros ($69.6 million) in the April-June period, missing the forecast for 95.3 million euros in a poll of 16 analysts published on the lender's website.
+Net profit reached 58.5 million euros ($69.6 million) in the April-June period, missing the forecast for 95.3 million euros in a poll of 16 analysts.

+The bank, which operates in six central and eastern European countries besides its Austrian home market, said risk provisions for the full year are expected to amount to 65 to 80 basis points of average gross customer loans.
+They were at 148 basis points, or 613.7 million euros, in the second quarter.

+The retail-focused bank, which saw its lending business decline 27% in the quarter, now sees a wave-shaped economic recovery from the pandemic as the most likely scenario.

 ($1 = 0.8410 euros)